oppia/oppia-web-developer-docs/Wiki-style-guide.md

   * Why: Readers might have a hard time distinguishing between similar-looking characters in the exploration ID, so we use inline code markup.
 The exploration title is clear without markup because readers know how to spell "quadratic equations."

+* Use MediaWiki links for internal links (i.e. links from one wiki page to another wiki page).

+  * Do this:

+    ```md
+    See our [[contribution guide|Contributing-code-to-Oppia]] for details.
+    ```

+    Rendered:

+    See our [[contribution guide|Contributing-code-to-Oppia]] for details.

+  * Do not do this:

+    ```md
+    See our [contribution guide](https://github.com/oppia/oppia/wiki/Contributing-code-to-Oppia) for details.
+    ```

+    Rendered:

+    See our [contribution guide](https://github.com/oppia/oppia/wiki/Contributing-code-to-Oppia) for details.

+  * Why: These links don't include `https://github.com/oppia/oppia/wiki`, so they will still work if we move the wiki to another site, which makes them more robust.
+The links render exactly the same way as normal Markdown links, so from the reader's perspective there's no difference.

+*

 ## Writing style

 * Use sentence case (e.g. "My favorite heading") for headings instead of title case (e.g. "My Favorite Heading").